23 Fascinating Facts About The Wire

 5. YET THE SHOW NEVER—NOT ONCE—TOOK HOME AN EMMY.

 Yep.
 That’s right.
-Two and a Half Men has nine, and The Wire, arguably the greatest work ever to grace the small screen, has not-a-one.
+Two and a Half Men won nine Emmy Awards while The Wire, arguably the greatest work ever to grace the small screen, has not-a-one.
 In fact the show was nominated just twice, both times for its writing: once for the penultimate season three episode “Middle Ground,” which features the infamous Omar-Brother Mouzone-Stringer Bell face-off, and the season five series finale “–30–.”

 6. ITS RATINGS RANGED FROM AVERAGE TO AWFUL.

-Considering the quality and scope of the show, it was inevitable that The Wire would go down in the pantheon of all-time great TV shows, but the ratings during the show’s five-season run weren’t necessarily indicative of its quality or legacy.
-The audience topped out at about 4 million viewers, and hovered below the one million mark for much of the final season.
+Considering the quality and scope of the show, it was inevitable that The Wire would go down in the pantheon of all-time great TV shows.
+But the ratings during the show’s five-season run weren’t necessarily indicative of its quality or legacy.
+The audience topped out at about 4 million viewers, and hovered below the 1 million mark for much of the final season.
 Compare that to the more than 10 million people who tuned in for Breaking Bad's finale or the approximately 12 million viewers who watched the final episode of The Sopranos.
-These days, in an even more stratified media landscape, Game of Thrones hovers a bit shy of seven million viewers per episode.
+These days, in an even more stratified media landscape, Game of Thrones handed 30.6 million viewers across all platforms for its seventh season finale.

 7. THE SHOW HAS ITS ROOTS IN A MOSTLY-FORGOTTEN HBO MINISERIES.